abriljordan/ga_blog/docs/working-with-dashboard/create.md

 3. Give the section a new name.
 4. Once you’re done, click `Update`.

-### Rearrange section
-1. Navigate the dashboard and click the `Gear` button, a drop-down menu appears.
-2. Select `Manage Sections`, a popover window appears.
-3. Click and drag the section to reorder.
-4. Once you’re done, click `Update`.

 ### Delete a section
 1. Navigate the section and click the `Trash bin` button.
 A small dialog appears.